Capture & vision

 peekaboo capture

 capture replaces watch as the unified long-running capture tool.
-It has two subcommands:
+It has three subcommands:

 • capture live — adaptive PNG burst capture of screens/windows/regions with idle/active FPS, diff-based frame keeping, contact sheet, and metadata.